orviwan/OpenGlassesFirmware/blueprint.md

 4. Restart BLE advertising, making it available for a new connection.

 This ensures that the device returns to a clean and predictable state, ready for the next client connection.

+## Power Management
+The firmware implements several power-saving features to maximize battery life:
+- **Dynamic Frequency Scaling (DFS):** The CPU frequency is automatically scaled between 80MHz and 240MHz based on the workload.
+During idle periods, the frequency is lowered to save power.
+- **Automatic Light Sleep:** When the device is connected but idle (not streaming audio or photos), it automatically enters a light sleep mode to reduce power consumption while maintaining the BLE connection.
+- **Optimized BLE Parameters:** The BLE advertising and connection parameters have been tuned to favor lower power consumption.

+## LED Status Indicator
+The onboard RGB LED provides at-a-glance status information:
+- **Solid Green**: The device is connected to a client.
+- **Solid Blue**: The device is actively streaming audio.
+- **Blinking Red**: A photo has just been captured.
+The LED will blink once and then return to its previous state (Green or Blue).
+- **Solid Orange**: The device is disconnected and advertising, ready for a new connection.

 ### Photo Control (`PHOTO_CONTROL_UUID`: `19B10006-E8F2-537E-4F6C-D104768A1214`) - Write
 Client writes a single byte to control photo capture: